 HumanitiesDC reserves the right to change or rescind grant opportunities if we do not receive sufficient funds and/or if other unexpected situations occur.
 HumanitiesDC may accept or deny all applications submitted for funding if that is determined to be in the best interest of the organization.

-Application Review Process:
+Application Review Process

-- HumanitiesDC staff review all submitted applications for eligibility.
-Ineligible applicants are notified immediately and are allowed to appeal our decision. - Eligible applications are reviewed by community members who have experience in humanities programming or scholarship in DC.
+• HumanitiesDC staff review all submitted applications for eligibility.
+Ineligible applicants are notified immediately and are allowed to appeal our decision.

+- Eligible applications are reviewed by community members who have experience in humanities programming or scholarship in DC and understand the role that HumanitiesDC plays in the city.
 Reviewers are trained by HumanitiesDC staff.
 They read and evaluate their assigned applications and convene for a group discussion.
 They then finalize their comments and individual scores, which are collated and averaged.
 Applications are funded based on the average scores they receive. - Everyone involved in the review process is expected to remain impartial.
 HumanitiesDC requires that reviewers recuse themselves from the review of any application that presents a personal or professional conflict of interest.